PoissonPilote/website/src/en/index.markdown

 ###25/04/2013 - Two new partners

-The marine station of Dinard of the Museum national d\'histoire Naturelle and its director Eric Feunteun, have proposed their help to plan the scientific programme.
+The marine station of Dinard of the Museum national d'histoire Naturelle and its director Eric Feunteun, have proposed their help to plan the scientific programme.

 In an entirely different domain, Manu Métal proposes their expertise for specific metallic works.